-LIETUVAITĖ EXCLUSIVE CANDIES
+LIETUVAITĖ EXCLUSIVE SWEETS

 In 1969, the Rūta confectionery factory started producing Lietuvaitė sweets – and the recipe has not changed to this day.
-The Lietuvaitė candies are designed as three-layer soufflé and jelly sweets with chocolate.
+The Lietuvaitė are designed as three-layer soufflé and jelly sweets with chocolate.
 The creation of the tricolour motif was inspired by the fostering of Lithuanian traditions during the interwar period.

-Rūta, the Factory Belonging to the Grandchildren of Antanas Gricevičius
+Rūta, the Factory Belonging to the Grandchildren of Antanas Gricevičius since 1993

 RETURN OF THE FACTORY

 At the end of the year 1993, the ownership rights to the Rūta confectionery factory were returned to the real owners: the son and granddaughters of Antanas Gricevičius.
 They returned the factory’s activities to the direction chosen by the founder.
 In this way, Rūta once again become a factory producing exclusive, original candies representing Lithuania.
 Later on, in November 2002, Antanas Gricevičius’ Rūta confectionery factory was reorganised to become the private limit liability company Rūta.

 The Rūta Chocolate Museum was opened in a protected historical heritage building.
 It is the only chocolate museum in Lithuania, which tells the history of chocolate that has continued for more than four millennia.
 The museum has already received more than 160,000 visitors from 95 countries!